NEWSNEWS

 Keiko NAKAMURA, Associate Professor of RECNA (Vice chair)

-Tatsujiro SUZUKI, Vice Director of RECNA, professor
+Tatsujiro SUZUKI, Professor of RECNA,

 Sumiko HATAKEYAMA, Co-president of Peace Boat